 The application from Kathrin Stoll, Alix Bacon, Petra Pruiksma, and Luba Butska was awarded $11,500.
 They will work with College of Midwives of BC, the Midwives Association of BC, the health authorities and the Ministry of Health to apply findings from a 2017 survey of BC midwives, who suggested ways to improve the practice environment to reduce occupational stress.

 Another $11,500 was awarded to Zoe Hodgson, Ruth Comfort and Arianne Albert, who plan to use Perinatal Services BC data from more than 25,000 births to compare the outcomes of midwife-attended births in water to midwife-attended births on land.

 Finally, Hamideh Bayrampour, Jane Wines, and Sarka Lisonkova were awarded $7,000 to use data from the BC Perinatal Data Registry to examine the outcomes of approximately 600 vaginal births after cesarean intended to be attended by midwives at home, compared to approximately 4600 vaginal births after cesarean intended to be attended by midwives in hospitals.

 All three studies have tremendous potential to provide new evidence for midwifery practice and perinatal care in British Columbia.

 The applicants expect to complete their work by the end of 2019.
-Another round of Stollery Foundation Research funding applications will open in September 2019.
+Another round of Stollery Foundation Research funding will open in September 2019.
 We hope you will consider submitting your ideas for research.